peterhinch/micropython-async/README.md

 # 1. Installation of uasyncio

-This can be done by installing the Unix build of MicroPython, then installing ``uasyncio`` by following the instructions [here](https://github.com/micropython/micropython-lib).
+Firstly install the latest version of ``micropython-uasyncio``.
+To use queues, also install the ``micropython-uasyncio.queues`` module.

+Instructions on installing library modules may be found [here](https://github.com/micropython/micropython-lib).

+On networked hardware, upip may be run locally.

-This will create a directory under ``~/.micropython/lib`` which may be copied to the target hardware, either to the root or to a ``lib`` subdirectory.
+On non-networked hardware the resultant modules will need to be copied to the target.
+The above Unix installation will create directories under ``~/.micropython/lib`` which may be copied to the target hardware, either to the root or to a ``lib`` subdirectory.
+Alternatively the device may be mounted;
-Alternatively mount the device and use the "-p" option to upip to specify the target directory as the mounted filesystem.
+then use the "-p" option to upip to specify the target directory as the mounted filesystem.

-Another approach is to use CPython's pip to install the files to a local directory and then copy them to the target.

 # 2. Modules